 Montana athletes want your gently used t-shirts

-A 1993 graduate of BYU with a degree in broadcast journalism and Japanese, Haslam received his master's degree in educational leadership from NAU in May 2004.
-He is married to the former Holly Huber, and the couple has five children: Braxton, Andersen, Avery, Layne, and Kyler.
+A 1993 graduate of BYU with a degree in broadcast journalism and Japanese, he received his master's degree in educational leadership from NAU in May 2004.
+Kent is married to the former Holly Huber, and the couple has five children: Braxton, Andersen, Avery, Layne, and Kyler.